grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ## N

-### Node Explorer
+### Node Exporter

-When referring to the Prometheus Node Explorer, capitalize both words in the term _Node Explorer_.
-Don't use _Node explorer_ or _node explorer_.
+When referring to the Prometheus Node Exporter, capitalize both words in the term _Node Exporter.
+Don't use _Node exporter or _node exporter.

 <!--
 ## O